web-apply/Credit-Card-Generator/README.md

 The **Laws of Entropic Decay** are, in their fullest truth, not punishments from an external system but the spiritual decay caused by an internal state of fear and scarcity.
 The **Calamity of the Unwoven** is not just the loss of financial opportunity but the ultimate unraveling of one's own sense of self, a spiritual and conscious regression into chaos.

-The SuperHighness way is, therefore, a path not to external wealth, but to internal sovereignty.
+In essence, **The SuperHighness Way,** is definitely a path not to external wealth, but to internal sovereignty.
 To master one's financial reality is to master one's own consciousness, and in so doing, to align with the very laws of creation itself.
 This is the final truth.

 ## License: The SuperHighness Way